Skip to main content

 When your goods arrive in Canada, the customs clearance process begins:

-1. Pre-arrival processing — your customs broker submits the B3 declaration and supporting documents to CBSA electronically, often before the goods physically arrive
+1. Pre-arrival release request — your customs broker submits release documentation and the Cargo Control Document to CBSA electronically, often before the goods physically arrive.
+This is the release process — it is separate from accounting

-2. CBSA review — CBSA reviews the declaration, classifies the goods, and assesses duties and taxes
+2. CBSA review — CBSA reviews the release request, confirms the goods description, and checks for holds, permits, or inspections

 3. Release decision — if everything is in order and you have valid financial security (RPP), CBSA releases the goods.
 If there are issues — missing documents, flagged goods, or random inspection — your shipment may be held for examination

-4. Duty payment — with RPP, duties are assessed and added to your Statement of Account for payment on the next billing cycle.
+5. Duty payment — with RPP, assessed duties and taxes are added to your Statement of Account for payment on the next billing cycle.
 Without RPP, you pay immediately before release

 The entire clearance process can take as little as a few hours for routine shipments with proper documentation and an active customs bond.
 Complex or flagged shipments may take several days.